 We live in a culture of silence and victim blaming.
 These societal attitudes create barriers for women to disclose relationship abuse, sexualized assault or exploitation.
 Women are shamed for having these experiences.
 The focus of conversation becomes about her choices rather than the person who chose to abuse.
 Is it any wonder women and young girls are afraid to talk about abuse?

 Resources specifically trained in gender-based violence that have a feminist analysis of power and control in relationship, who are trauma informed and woman centered with a focus on women's strengths are the ideal professionals to seek out and share your story with.

 What if I Don't Like What I Hear?

 It's not easy to have confirmation that our relationship is indeed abusive.
 It means we have to make change and change can be very complicated.
 Trust your instincts.
 If it feels like good advice, it probably is.
 True support is defined by us.
 It shifts and changes with our needs, is compassionate and practical, non-judgmental, validating, respects our choices and boundaries, believes in us, never tells us what to do nor tries to rescue us.

 Should I Call the Police?

-The RCMP Domestic Violence Unit is trained to skillfully respond to threats or assaults against women in intimate partner relationships.
+The RCMP Vulnerable Persons Unit is trained to skillfully respond to threats or assaults against women in intimate partner relationships.
 Sometimes escalating behaviours from our partner puts us at risk of serious harm.
 A coordinated social response to gender-based violence in the Cowichan Valley is designed to ensure women and children are supported and kept safe, and offenders held accountable while providing support for them as well.